FairwindsOps/goldilocks/README.md

 [VPA](https://github.com/kubernetes/autoscaler/tree/master/vertical-pod-autoscaler) does not require the use of prometheus, but it is supported.
 In order to take long-term data into account, we recommend that you install prometheus and configure your vertical pod autoscaler install to use it.

+## Installation

+The [hack/manifests](hack/manifests) directory contains collections of Kubernetes YAML definitions for installing the controller and dashboard components in cluster.
+For example, use `kubectl apply -f hack/manifests/controller` to install the controller and related resources in a cluster.

 ## Usage

 ```